 You can select any template that works with your objective.
-You’ll have access to everything from a fitness studio recruitment page to bring more personal trainers onboard to an Instagram webinar opt-in page to generate event signup leads.
+You’ll have access to everything from a fitness studio recruitment page to bring more members to your studio, to a basic webinar opt-in page to generate event signup leads.
 You have so many options at your fingertips, you’re bound to find the one that seamlessly fits your needs.

 Pro tip: Responsive landing pages are those that automatically adjust and rearrange content to provide an optimum experience across different device sizes.
 By ensuring that your landing page displays well wherever (whenever) people visit that URL, you can ensure the best possible results.
-But don’t worry—all templates within the Leadpages website and landing page builder are expertly engineered to be mobile responsive.
+But don’t worry—all Leadpages templates are expertly engineered to be mobile responsive.

-Once you have a template, you can customize it to suit your needs and showcase your brand.
-Easily add your logo, choose the images, tweak the design, and include your own copy.
-The purpose of customization is to create a consistent brand experience that engages your audience and pushes them towards your call to action.
+Once you have a template, you can customize it to suit your needs with the Leadpages Drag & Drop Builder.
+Easily add your logo, choose your images, tweak the design, and include your own copy.
+The purpose of customization is to create a consistent brand experience that engages your audience and pushes them toward your call to action.